laconicwolf/async-tools/README.md

 Security tools written using Python asyncio.
 Written for speed.

 ## web_requester.py
 Makes HTTP requests and gets the response code, server header, and site title.
 Writes results to a CSV file and the terminal.
+1,000 URLs takes ~20 seconds.
+Anything > ~1,500 URLs will take slightly longer on Windows.

 > Request individual URL(s)
 `python3 web_requester.py https://10.2.2.1:443`